Sensitivity-Informed Parameter Selection for Improved Soil Moisture Estimation from Remote Sensing Data: Proposed Simultaneous State and Parameter Estimation

+Equations~(\ref{eq:sens_state}) and~(\ref{eq:sens_out}) define the sensitivity equations, which are solved concurrently with the field model.
+The solution process requires an appropriate initial state for the field model, the nominal values of the parameter vector $\bm{\Phi}$, and an initial system state sensitivity set to \(x_{\bm{\Phi}}(t_0) = \bm{0}_{N_x \times N_p}\) (the zero matrix).
+This procedure is performed over a series of time steps, \(t_0, t_1, \dots, t_N\), with the condition that the total number of time steps must be at least equal to the number of parameters in the field model.
+At each time step \(t_k\), the instantaneous sensitivity matrix, \(s_y(t_k, \bm{\Phi})\), is constructed as follows:

-Typically, the elements of $S_y(k)$ are of various physical dimensions and magnitudes, and a common procedure is to scale each element.
-This results in a scaled output sensitivity matrix $\tilde{S}_y(k)$, which is defined in this work as:
+The elements of \(s_y(t_k, \bm{\Phi})\) typically differ in physical dimensions and magnitudes, making it necessary to scale each element to enable a meaningful comparison of the impact of each parameter on the system’s outputs.
+This scaling produces a normalized instantaneous sensitivity matrix, \(\tilde{s}_y(t_k, \bm{\Phi})\), which is defined as: